i8studios/eslint-config/README.md

     };
     ```

-    If you are using Vue.js, make sure to use our Vue.js variant:
+    If you are using Vue.js, make sure to add our Vue.js config:
     ```js
     module.exports = {
-        extends: [ '@i8studios/eslint-config/vue' ],
+        extends: [ '@i8studios/eslint-config', '@i8studios/eslint-config/vue' ],
     };
     ```